-I am a quarter Italian and grew up with a drama teacher for a mother and an actress for a sister, so talking with your hands was very much the norm in my house.
+I’m one-quarter Italian and grew up with a drama teacher for a mother and an actress for a sister, so talking with your hands was very much the norm in my house.
 I didn’t realize I was doing it until people started commenting on it.
-I thought it was charming, but apparently it signifies a wishy-washiness.
+I thought it was charming, but apparently it signifies that you’re wishy-washy.
 There was even an episode of Ally McBeal in which Ally’s co-council John Cage advised her to limit her tendency to swish her hands back and forth because it distracted the jury and made her seem less decided during her argument.
-Goman says that while a certain amount of movement and animation adds passion and meaning to a message, women who visibly express their emotions with hand gestures that rise above their shoulders can quickly overwhelm an audience (especially if that audience is comprised primarily of males).
+Goman says that while a certain amount of movement and animation adds passion and meaning to a message, women who visibly express their emotions with hand gestures that rise above their shoulders can quickly overwhelm an audience—especially if that audience is comprised primarily of males.

 TRAP #8: Having a delicate handshake.

 Helen Keller once said, “I can feel the twinkle of his eye in his handshake.”
 A handshake can say a lot about a person, so you need to make it a good one.
 Women in business are judged very harshly on their handshakes.
 Even more than their male counterparts, women with weak handshakes are judged to be passive and less confident, Goman says.